ReCONstruct-Digital-Platform/Building-Identification-Tool/README.md

 ### Collecting examples

-This version of the DB has the same data as the real BTI version, you can use either to collect examples.
+This version of the DB has the same data as the real BIT version, you can use either to collect examples.
 Keep track of the IDs when taking pictures.